GDNacho/poob/README.md

 # Poob

-**Poob** – Input/Output DTO generator, validator, and lightweight API scaffolding helper for Symfony.
+**Poob** – Input/Output DTO generator, validator, and OpenAPI docs generator.

-Poob allows you to quickly create Input DTOs, Output DTOs, and Field definitions using Symfony Validator.
-Input DTOs are automatically validated through a value resolver.
-In the future, Poob will also provide a command to generate OpenAPI documentation by scanning your routes.
+Quickly create Input DTOs, Output DTOs, and Field definitions using Symfony Validator.
+Input DTOs are automatically validated through a value resolver, as well as OpenAPI docs generation.

 The goal is to provide a less opinionated micro-framework than API Platform, and a bundle like Nelmio/ApiDocBundle without the annotation boilerplate.